yanazuray/waterfalls-of-qaf/Links.md

 ---
 # Links

 Over the past few years, I have amassed a collection of links to essays, articles, threads, online libraries, databases, and music channels, spanning everything from the general and mainstream to the obscure and eclectic.
-I am keeping them here for reference and hope they will prove useful to others as well.
+I'm keeping them here for reference and hope they will prove useful to others as well.

-This list will be updated regularly; I'm still sorting through my bookmarks.
+I’m still sorting through my bookmarks, so this list will be updated regularly.
 Of course, if you have any suggestions, feel free to send me a message.

 ---
 # Archives, Libraries, Reading Collections